MaloLM/JupyterGenesis/README.md

 # JupyterGenesis

 Your quickest route to launching a fully-prepared Jupyter environment for Python development.
-Optimized for simplicity and ease of use, **JupyterGenesis** provides dedicated scripts to set up your Python development environment with Jupyter Lab, tailored for macOS, Linux, and Windows.
+Optimized for simplicity and ease of use, **JupyterGenesis** provides dedicated scripts to set up your Python development environment with Jupyter Lab, tailored for macOS and Windows.

 ## Supported Operating Systems

 - **macOS** (Bash)
-- **Linux** (Bash)
 - **Windows** (PowerShell script)

 ## Prerequisites